Thursday, April 1, 2:00 p.m. EST This event was in English and Spanish.

-The book we are celebrating, Spanish Culture from Romanticism to the Present: Structures of Feeling, brings together in one place 24 essays published over Jo Labanyi’s career, which she was invited to contribute to the “Selected Essays” series of Legenda, the imprint of the British Modern Humanities Research Association.
+The book we celebrated, Spanish Culture from Romanticism to the Present: Structures of Feeling, brings together in one place 24 essays published over Jo Labanyi’s career, which she was invited to contribute to the “Selected Essays” series of Legenda, the imprint of the British Modern Humanities Research Association.
 The essays cover drama, poetry, fiction, political writing, painting, photography, cinema, and memory studies, loosely held together by Raymond Williams’ understanding of culture as a barometer of historical change.
-Joining Professor Labanyi in this discussion are several scholars whose work has developed in dialogue with hers, and whose insights on this publication will bring out the many ways her scholarship has impacted the field of Peninsular Studies, as well as the future directions her work continues to inspire.
+Joining Professor Labanyi in this discussion were several scholars whose work has developed in dialogue with hers, and whose insights on this publication will bring out the many ways her scholarship has impacted the field of Peninsular Studies, as well as the future directions her work continues to inspire.

 Discussants: Pura Fernández (CSIC, Madrid), Alejandra Rosenberg Navarro (NYU), Sarah Thomas (Brown University)

 Legenda was offering attendees of the event a 50% discount on the book by emailing: firstname.lastname@example.org